David Shields (he/him/his)

 Research interests

-David Shields is the internationally bestselling author of more than two dozen books, including Reality Hunger (named among Lit Hub’s “100 Books that Defined the Decade” in 2020), The Thing About Life Is That One Day You’ll Be Dead (New York Times bestseller), Black Planet: Facing Race During an NBA Season (finalist for PEN USA and the National Book Critics Circle Award), Remote: Reflections on Life in the Shadow of Celebrity (PEN/Revson Award), and Other People: Takes & Mistakes (NYTBR Editors’ Choice).
-His work has been translated into two dozen languages.
+David Shields is the internationally bestselling author of more than twenty books, including Reality Hunger (which, in 2020, Lit Hub named one of the most important books of the past decade), The Thing About Life Is That One Day You’ll Be Dead (New York Times bestseller), Black Planet: Facing Race During an NBA Season (finalist for the National Book Critics Circle Award and PEN America Award), Remote: Reflections on Life in the Shadow of Celebrity (PEN/Revson Award), and Other People: Takes & Mistakes (NYTBR Editors’ Choice).
+The Very Last Interview was published by New York Review Books in 2022.

 Selected Research